Skip to Main Content

 Treatment

 Your child's doctors will determine the cause of your child's stroke and then a treatment plan to meet your child's individual needs.
-Recovery differs for each child, depending on the area of the brain affected, the cause of the stroke and any underlying medical conditions your child may have.
+Your child's stroke recovery will depend on many factors, including the area of the brain affected, the cause of the stroke and any underlying medical conditions your child may have.

 Many therapies are available to help prevent a stroke from recurring.
 Medications – such as aspirin, heparin or warfarin – may be used to thin the blood and make it less likely to clot.